 Would intercultural competence have helped them to benefit more from their time as an expat?
-The proponents of intercultural competence and cross-cultural learning would answer this question with a resounding yes.
-Intercultural competence may indeed support you in becoming an interculturally effective person (IEP).
+The proponents of learning about cross-cultural communication would answer this question with a resounding yes.
+Their approaches may indeed support you in becoming an interculturally effective person (IEP).

 Being an IEP doesn’t mean being a VIP: You don’t have to be special or unique to become an interculturally effective person.
 Intercultural competence is not magic.
 Ideally speaking, it is a multi-dimensional process with some very pragmatic goals.
-Intercultural competence should teach you to:
+It should teach you to:

 To reach these goals via intercultural competence, a potential IEP will have to address the following topics and exhibit certain soft skills.

-Without a basic willingness to question and improve yourself, any amount of theoretical intercultural competence or international management seminars will be in vain.
-Before you begin your intercultural competence training, ask yourself if you agree to examine and change the following areas:
+Without a basic willingness to question and improve yourself, any amount of theoretical knowledge or international management seminars will be in vain.
+Before you begin your training, ask yourself if you agree to examine and change the following areas:

-If you are indeed prepared to fine-tune your respective skills, intercultural competence has already begun.
+If you are indeed prepared to fine-tune your respective abilities to another culture, intercultural competence has already begun.

 In general, cross-cultural training can be described as having two main aspects and three key stages.
 Its essential dimensions are cognitive content, as well as emotions and affects.